Blue9/ece3400-team20/Labs/Lab2Optical.md

 Finally, the IR Hat and decoy were displaced slightly so the IR sensor sensed both signals, but only detected the 6080Hz tone.
 The FFT of the two signals is below:

-*Embedded Image of FFT for 6K and 18K*
 <img src= https://github.com/Blue9/ece3400-team20/blob/gh-pages/img/portfolio/fftpicopticalteam%20(1).jpg>